exasol/transformers-extension/doc/user_guide/user_guide.md

           --language-alias <LANGUAGE_ALIAS> \
           --container-file <path/to/language_container_name.tar.gz>
       ```
-     Please note, that all considerations described in the Quick Installation
+     Please note:  all considerations described in the Quick Installation
      section are still applicable.

      **Note:** The  `--path-in-bucket` can not be empty.